Sterility Assurance Level

 D-value refers to decimal reduction time (or decimal reduction dose) and It is the time (in minutes) or radiation dose required to reduce the microbial population by 90% or 1 log cycle (i.e., to a surviving fraction of 1/10), under stated conditions (ex.
 Temperature).

-Considering this D value and bioburden of the manufactured product, the sterilization process is programmed in such a way to reach the desired sterility assurance level.
+Considering this D value and bioburden of the manufactured product, the sterilization process is programmed in such a way as to reach the desired sterility assurance level.

 Significance of Sterility Assurance Level